Spongotrichum glandulosum

-Olearia glandulosa, commonly known as swamp daisy-bush, is a species of flowering plant in the family Asteraceae and is endemic to south-eastern Australia.
+Spongotrichum glandulosum, commonly known as swamp daisy-bush, is a species of flowering plant in the family Asteraceae and is endemic to south-eastern Australia.
 It is a slender, erect, glabrous shrub with sticky, narrowly linear leaves and white or pale blue and yellow, daisy-like inflorescences.

 Description

-Olearia glandulosa is a slender, erect, glabrous shrub that typically grows to a height of 1.5–2.4 m with many branches.
+Spongotrichum glandulosum is a slender, erect, glabrous shrub that typically grows to a height of 1.5–2.4 m with many branches.
 Its leaves are arranged alternately along the branchlets, more or less sessile, narrowly linear, 8-55 mm long, 1–2 mm wide and sticky, with several glandular swellings on the edges.
 The heads or daisy-like "flowers" are arranged in corymbs on the ends of branches, and are 6–12 mm in diameter on a peduncle mostly about 1 mm long with three or four rows of bracts at the base.
 Each head has 15 to 25 white or pale blue ray florets, the ligules 4–9 mm long, surrounding a similar number of yellow disc florets.
 Flowering mostly occurs from October to April and the fruit is a silky-hairy achene, the pappus 3–4 mm long.

 Taxonomy

 Swamp daisy-bush was first formally described in 1806 by Jacques Labillardière who gave it the name Aster glandulosus in his Novae Hollandiae Plantarum Specimen.
+The specific epithet (glandulosa) means "gland-bearing".
 In 1867, George Bentham changed the name to Olearia glandulosa in the Flora Australiensis.
-The specific epithet (glandulosa) means "gland-bearing".
+In 2020 Guy L. Nesom placed the species in the newly-described genus Spongotrichum as S. glandulosum after Olearia had been found to be polyphyletic.

 Distribution and habitat

-Olearia glandulosa grows in wet heath, swamps and along river banks in far south-eastern Queensland, south of Mittagong in south-eastern New South Wales and the Australian Capital Territory, mostly south of the Great Dividing Range in Victoria, in the far south-east of South Australia, and in Tasmania.
+Spongotrichum glandulosum grows in wet heath, swamps and along river banks in far south-eastern Queensland, south of Mittagong in south-eastern New South Wales and the Australian Capital Territory, mostly south of the Great Dividing Range in Victoria, in the far south-east of South Australia, and in Tasmania.